The effects of the Covid-19 Pandemic on people over 50

 4 min read

-SunLife asked people over 50 to complete an online survey that discusses how the Covid-19 pandemic has affected them so far, looking at their lifestyle, employment and personal finances.
+In December 2020, SunLife asked people over 50 to complete an online survey that discussed how the Covid-19 pandemic had affected them so far, looking at their lifestyle, employment and personal finances.

 1. Report background